bspeice/speice.io/_posts/2019-02-05-the-whole-world.md

 It's likely that this will [change in the future](https://github.com/rust-lang/rfcs/blob/master/text/0911-const-fn.md) though.

+## **Sync**

 Which leads well to the next point: static variable types must implement the [`Sync` marker](https://doc.rust-lang.org/std/marker/trait.Sync.html).
 Because they're globally unique, it must be safe for you to access static variables from any thread at any time.
-Most `struct` definitions automatically implement the `Sync` trait because they contain only elements which themselves implement `Sync`.
+Most `struct` definitions automatically implement the `Sync` trait because they contain only elements which themselves implement `Sync` (read more in the [Nomicon](https://doc.rust-lang.org/nomicon/send-and-sync.html)).
 This is why earlier examples could get away with initializing statics, even though we never included an `impl Sync for MyStruct` in the code.
-For more on the `Sync` trait, the [Nomicon](https://doc.rust-lang.org/nomicon/send-and-sync.html) has a much more thorough treatment.
-But as an example, Rust refuses to compile our earlier example if we add a non-`Sync` element to the `struct` definition:
+To demonstrate this property, Rust refuses to compile our earlier example if we add a non-`Sync` element to the `struct` definition:

 ```rust
 use std::cell::RefCell;